jackl-3/homebase/source/content/1. Write-Ups/tshark/(thm) tshark - the basics.md

 ![[task8q3.png]]

-Just like with the first question of this module, the incrementing column of numbers on the left in the results tell us how packets have IP address `145.254.160.237` which is to say that there are 20 packets with that IP as the source address.
+Just like with the first question of this module, the incrementing column of numbers on the left in the results tell us how many packets have the IP address `145.254.160.237`.
+This means that there are 20 packets with that IP as the source address.

 However, our last question needs us to locate the amount of packets contain a "Duplicate" packet.
 Thankfully, it's pretty simple: packet 17 has 37 packets that contain the  "Duplicate" packet.
 This much is evident by region where the TCP flag(s) are reported in packet 17: `[TCP Dup ACK 28#1]`.